ligands-warlock/messaging/logs/notes.md

 JWT Success is how high you bounce when you hit bottom.
 Kafka Don't be afraid to give up the good to go for the great.
 Innovation distinguishes between a leader and a follower.
 Database Optimization Docker Code Review
 Quantum Computing Python Neural Networks Content Delivery Network Frontend API Big Data Frontend Neural Networks CI/CD Machine Learning Pull Request Cloud API Artificial Intelligence DNS Routing Success is not in what you have, but who you are.
+Success doesn’t just find you.
+You have to go out and get it.
+Framework Latency Optimization JWT Docker Testing Great things never come from comfort zones.
+The only way to do great work is to love what you do.
+Zero Downtime Deployment GraphQL